Ron Funches: Personal life

 Funches had his first son, Malcolm, when he was 20 years old.
 He mentions Malcolm's autism in his standup routine and welcomes fans sharing their stories with him.
 He married Christina Dawn in August 2020.
 They had a son, Funches's second child, in 2022.
 In October 2022, they separated.
+They are now divorced.
+He has been divorced twice.

 Funches is an avid video gamer and wrestling fan, having taken classes at a wrestling school for a few months.
 Eventually Funches made his in-ring debut at GCW in September 2021 in a match against Tony Deppen that featured Paul Scheer as his cornerman and interference from Danhausen.
 In August 2022 he started his wrestling podcast One Fall with Ron Funches.

-He told Adam Carolla that he had once weighed 360 pounds.
-Funches said that over a few years he lost around 140 pounds.
+He told Adam Carolla that he had once weighed 360 lbs.
+Funches said that over a few years he lost around 140 lbs.

+After an appearance on the fourth season of the reality tv program The Traitors, he felt isolated and misunderstood because he felt that while he presented as a person who was happy and excited to be in the show, he found it odd that his fellow contestants were asking if he actually wanted to be on the show.
+After social media followers who identified as autistic, identified positively with Funches experience on the show, he decided to get tested for an official autism diagnosis.
+In April of 2026 he appeared on the Easterseals' podcast Everything You Know About Disability Is Wrong to discuss what his life has been like now that he has been officially diagnosed with autism.